willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 ### A better way

-> Figure 1: The blue / green line show standardized mean ADT for the northern /
+> *Figure 1.* The blue / green line show standardized mean ADT for the northern /
 > southern tropics.
 The lines represent spatial averages of daily absolute
 > dynamic topography from SLTAC between the Equator and 30N / 30S and the
 > Equator.